 Sherry’s All-Time Favorite Project: That’s easy, it’s the time we painted the back of our built-ins a dark teal color (one of the first things we tackled after we moved in).
 It only took an evening and a quart of paint, and it was such a room-changer.

 John’s All-Time Favorite Post: This is a weird answer, but this post about our first day in our current house has a special place in my heart.
 It was such an exciting moment for us – full of promise, ideas, and a little stress for good measure.
 It was even more thrilling to start from scratch knowing that we’d get to take you guys with us every step of the way.
 Not to mention how crazy it is to look back and realize how much has changed since then.

 Sherry’s All-Time Favorite Post: Sherry’s answer is full of sentiment – and decor: it’s the reveal of Clara’s nursery in our old house.
 Of course we love the transformation that took place in the room, but we think it’s the much greater change in our lives that the post symbolizes which earns it the prize.
 Look how naive we look – especially in that before picture – so happily clueless about what was ahead.

 Now that we’ve outlined our favorites, firsts, and a fair amount of general post-writing weirdness, what about you?
 Do you have a favorite entry on your own blog (or in your diary)?
 Was there a moment where you were particularly wacky and random?
 Or something that you look back on and cringe?

-Psst- Speaking of posts about everything and anything, we’re over here chatting about (who knew certain colors can supposedly raise IQ points and even help with digestion?).
+Psst- Speaking of posts about everything and anything, we’re over here chatting about color theory (who knew certain colors can supposedly raise IQ points and even help with digestion?).